lucasknook/dotfiles-arch/README.md

 - cava

 # Rofi
 The powermenu and application launchers are taken and modified from [ai1090x/rofi](https://github.com/adi1090x/rofi).
-Optionally i

 # Neovim
 For Neovim, I used [vim-plug](https://github.com/junegunn/vim-plug) to maintain the plugins, to install, follow the instructions on the github repository.